Important Meditation Posture Pointers

 - The Burmese Position

 Among the many different meditation poses, this one stands out because of its accessibility.
 It especially suits individuals who can’t sit in a cross-legged position but would like to practice on the floor or a mat.
 Sit with the left leg tucked in and the right leg just in front of it.
 If possible, let the tops of your feet lie flat on the floor.
 Use a cushion if it’s easier.
 This ensures that you can remain comfortable in this relaxed meditation pose, also known as the “easy pose.”

 This meditation posture also serves as a tried-and-true alternative for those who would rather not cross their legs in any of the lotus positions.
 In the seiza, you kneel on a mat, with a cushion or meditation bench under the buttocks supporting your weight.
 You could also use yoga props.
 This is a great meditation pose for beginners since it’s easy to practice and doesn’t strain your muscles.

 All of these postures are appropriate for the many different forms of meditation.
 It may take time, but eventually you’ll find the posture that really works for you.
 If you have a teacher or a friend who has been practicing for a while, they should be able to help you identify a suitable sitting style.
 You might also ask them to correct your posture, as it is very difficult to self-assess, even for accomplished meditators.

 Looking to develop your meditation?
-The Mindworks App is designed for you.
-The Mindworks App is a treasure-trove of informative, easy-to-understand Mind Talks, blogs, Guided Meditations and much more.
+Mindworks Meditation Courses are designed for you.
+These courses are treasure-trove of informative, easy-to-understand Mind Talks, blogs, Guided Meditations and much more.
 Suitable for meditators of all levels, Mindworks has everything you need to get you started and keep you going.